What’s Been Going On Behind the Scenes

 Microsoft’s Brad Smith on Tech and Humanity

-I flex across a busy rush-hour London this evening to hear Microsoft’s President, Brad Smith, speak on Tech and the Future of Humanity.
+I raced through rush-hour London this evening to hear Microsoft’s President, Brad Smith, speak on Tech and the Future of Humanity.
 I hadn’t heard him talk before, so I was curious and he didn’t disappoint.

 He talked about the idea that it’s not just about what technology can do, but what it should do.
 The tension between innovation and impact came through strongly: how do we balance progress with ethics, privacy, human rights, and society at large?